Behavioral Interview Topics & Questions To Ask [+ Template]

 Teamwork

-Teamwork questions are asked to gauge how well the applicant works with others and will fit into the existing team and company’s culture.
-Depending on the role, the importance of teamwork to a specific job can vary.
+Teamwork questions are asked to gauge how well the applicant works with others and will fit into the existing team and company culture.
+Depending on the role, the importance of teamwork in a specific job can vary.

-Poor answers show that the applicant does not try to work with others or resolve conflict in a diplomatic fashion.
-Good answers show that the applicant has experience working in a group setting and would work well with your existing team members.
-They also indicate that the candidate can work through conflict constructively and know when to escalate issues to management or human resources.
+Poor answers show that the applicant does not try to work with others or resolve conflict diplomatically.
+Good answers show that the applicant has experience working in a group setting and would work well with your existing team members, as a leader or a collaborator.
+They also indicate that the candidate can work through conflict constructively and knows when to escalate issues to management or human resources.

-- Can you tell me about a time where you had to work with someone whose personality was different from yours?
+- Can you tell me about a time when you had to work with someone whose personality was different from yours?

 - Tell me about a situation where you faced conflict working with others.
 How did you handle it?